thanos-io/thanos/docs/proposals/202003_thanos_rules_federation.md

 Generally the deduplication logic is less complex than with time series, specifically:

 * Deduplication happens first at the rule group level.
-The identifier is the group name.
+The identifier is the group name and the group file.
 * Then, per group name deduplication happens on the rule level, where:

 1. the rule type (recording rule vs. alerting rule)